aideslucas/local-package-cli/README.md

 ### init arguments:

-* `mainDir` - the directory where you keep all your repositories, (i.e: ~/dev | C:\dev). the copy function will only search the package in repositories under this directory.
+* `dir` - the directory where you keep all your repositories, (i.e: ~/dev | C:\dev). the copy function will only search the package in repositories under this directory.

 * `compileScript` - [OPTIONAL] the script to run before copy when running `pkg-cli copy --compile`. this defaults to `npm run compile`.